Fix Windows Update Error 0x80070032 (Request Not Supported)

 The scan runs on next restart and takes 30-60 minutes depending on drive size.

-We tested this on a laptop with an aging hard drive.
-CHKDSK found and repaired bad sectors.
-After the repair, Windows updates installed without error 0x80070032.
-According to Laptops251’s Windows solution, disk errors cause 5-10% of update failures.
+On an aging hard drive, CHKDSK can find and repair bad sectors, after which Windows updates install without error 0x80070032.
+According to Laptops251’s Windows solution, disk errors are a cause of update failures.

 #What If Error 0x80070032 Persists?